joacorapela/pyClubCI/README.md

 ```
 git commit -m "Added"
 ```
-- Create a new repository called `PyClubCI` in Github
+- Create a new repository called `TutorialCI` in Github
-- Add the reference to the `PyClubCI` Github repository to your local git repository
+- Add the reference to the `TutorialCI` Github repository to your local git repository
 ```
-git remote add origin https://github.com/<your-github-username>/PyClubCI.git
+git remote add origin https://github.com/<your-github-username>/TutorialCI.git
 ```
 - Push your `master` branch to Github
 ```